 ”I hope that people will enjoy the new signal and come out to our Wine Tasting May 12th to both celebrate and help support the improvement,” she said.

 Listeners can contact KMUE or leave a voice message on the upgrade comment line at 932-5677.
-“We are still fine tuning and working out some bugs so we encourage listeners to call us and give us feed back about what they are hearing in their areas,” Reid said.

 The upgrade is the first in a series to be made by Redwood Community Radio.
 Later this year they will be upgrading their KMUD 91.1 frequency in Garberville and will upgrade their translator, 99.5 in Shelter Cove.
 Unlike the KMUE upgrade, these frequencies will stay the same.